-- 4.3.1 Disbursement of grants to the lead applicant will be made by instalments, which will be contingent upon, among others - - (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc.
+- 4.3.1 Disbursement of grants to the lead applicant will be made by instalments, which will be contingent upon, among others - - (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc..

-&lt;sup>3 Including R&D projects under the Innovation and Technology Support Programme (ITSP), the University-Industry Collaboration Programme (UICP) and the MRP.
+&lt;sup>4 Including R&D projects under the ITSP, the MHKJFS, the TCFS, the UICP, the PRP, the MRP, and the PSTS.